Can’t afford to pay HMRC demands

 Once you have established a dialogue with the HMRC and advised of your inability to pay, the HMRC will consider your circumstances.
 At this stage, PLEASE remain in conversation with your case officer.
 The problem will not go away.
 Please note, being a company director of a limited company in England and Wales means you have to pay tax as and when due, and maintain records accurately reflecting any taxes owing.

 Do not ignore any communications from the HMRC.
-The result is HMRC may commence an action to recover the debt, resulting in a Winding Up Order against your limited company, and even a bankruptcy proceeding against you for the personal debt.
+The result is HMRC may commence an action to recover the debt, resulting in my company has received a Winding Up petition against your limited company, and even a bankruptcy proceeding against you for the personal debt.

 The later situations are to be avoided if you can’t conclude an acceptable agreement.

-If this happens, contact a licensed insolvency practitioner like the team at HBG Advisory.
+If this happens, contact licensed insolvency practitioners like the team at HBG Advisory.

 An IP can offer support and licensed advice, explaining the options available for your situation.
 You must act once you are aware of your case, as this will help the IP assist you and your company’s financial position.